Top 10 Tips for First Time Travelers to London

 4. It’s all in how you say it

-You may have noticed in the last tip that I refered to the elevator as a lift, you’ll notice this and many other words used differently or all together new ones.
-British lines are called queues, the toilet is the loo, chips are fries while crisps is what they call chips.
+You’ll notice Brits, while speaking English, use different words for things from food to everyday objects. and many other words used differently or altogether new ones.
+British lines are called queues, the toilet is the loo, chips are fries while crisps are what they call chips, and elevators are referred to as lifts.

 5. Best time to use transit